gesslar/glpu/doc/wiki/simul_efun/exists.md

 ### PARAMETERS

-    string file - The base name of the file to check.
+* `string file` - The base name of the file to check.

-### RETURNS

-    int - 1 if the save file exists, otherwise 0.

 ## DESCRIPTION